-Children's Hospitals and Clinics of Minnesota is among a growing number of hospitals using software to meet the needs of patients related to social determinants of health.
+Children's Minnesota is among a growing number of hospitals using software to meet the needs of patients related to social determinants of health.
 For Children's Minnesota, it's a platform called NowPow, one of a handful of services designed to help health care providers match community resources with patients in need.
 Jessica Block led the vendor selection process for Children's Minnesota.
 She says each platform has different strengths, but it was one feature that drew her to NowPow.

 "It has an in-depth, vetted resource database that is kept up-to-date," says Block, community affairs specialist at Children's Minnesota.
 "We don't have to spend the time and energy building up the database."